Tom Clancy's Ghost Recon Breakpoint: Reception

+According to a review in GamesRadar, most missions follow the same formula.
+VG247 says that "Almost every mission plays out the same."
+GamesRadar, Edge and VG247 complain about bugs in the game.
+While GamesRadar calls the story in the game "surprisingly interesting", a PCGamer reviewer said "the quality of the storytelling is generally poor".

+An Edge reviewer wrote that "It's all surprisingly immersive" before "it goes and spoils it all by saying something stupid like 'raids', or 'gear levels', 'choose your own objectives' and 'why not pay some real money for these outfits?'".

+For a Hardcore Gamer reviewer the biggest problem with the game is that it seems to be Ghost Recon Wildlands and The Division 2 mixed together, for which he does not see the point, as the two other games exist.

-Destructoid reviewer Peter Glagowski writes that unlike the previous Ghost Recon titles, which demanded the players to "play like the military operatives they inhabit" Breakpoint does not put emphasis on realism and makes the player look for better equipment.
+Destructoid reviewer Peter Glagowski writes that unlike the previous Ghost Recon titles which demanded the players to "play like the military operatives they inhabit", Breakpoint does not put emphasis on realism and makes the player look for better equipment.
 The developers promised to work on a patch which would "address the most pressing issues, fix bugs and include further improvements requested by the community".
 They later released "immersive mode", which makes loot less important.
-Ian Boudreau, senior news writer of PCGamesN, writes: "I'm no longer helicoptering my way around Aurora looking for new gear to pick up, and it's a major relief to not be worried about swapping out hats or comparing rifle stats".
+Ian Boudreau, senior news writer of PCGamesN, writes: "I'm no longer helicoptering my way around Auroa looking for new gear to pick up, and it's a major relief to not be worried about swapping out hats or comparing rifle stats".

-The game underperformed in sales and was considered a commercial disappointment by Ubisoft.